 #7.
 Biltek 12 Volt Fuel Oil Transfer Pump

 It is a good pump for fueling your vehicles, transferring or filtering fluids such as Kerosene, Diesel, Biodiesel, and Light Oils, while available at a cheap price.
-It pumps your fuel at a rate from 5.25 to 13.2 GPM with the average of 10.5 GPM.
-Keep in mind that this pump is not for thicker oils like vegetable oil, motor oil or transmission fluid.
+It pumps your fuel at a rate from 5.25 to 13.2 GPM with an average of 10.5 GPM.
+Keep in mind that this pump is not for thicker oils like vegetable oil, motor oil, or transmission fluid.

-Conclusion: If this pump fits your fuel transfer need perfectly, then there is no reason to opt for the expensive ones.
+Conclusion: If this pump fits your fuel transfer needs perfectly, then there is no reason to opt for the expensive ones.